-- Fee-for-service with retrospective reconciliation initially - The workgroup recommends moving toward a prospective payment model with retrospective reconciliation as a first step for the obstetric community - Risk adjustment based on patient-specific factors - Triggered at delivery to begin 270 days prior to delivery and ending 84 days (3 months) post delivery - The workgroup's ideal is to implement a perinatal bundle that will last 365 days (12 months) post-delivery (total 635 days) that also includes pediatric care for 12 months - Including prenatal care, labor and delivery, postpartum services for both facility and professional services - Exclude anesthesia, contraception, and genetic testing - Obstetric care provider or group is the accountable entity - Exclusion criteria: - o Incomplete claims within episode time - o Age: younger than 16, older than 40 - o Cost below first percentile or higher than ninety-ninth percentile - Diagnoses within the episode window or 90 prior to or after episode window as determined by the payer or purchaser based on high-cost claims.
+- Fee-for-service with retrospective reconciliation initially - The workgroup recommends moving toward a prospective payment model with retrospective reconciliation as a first step for the obstetric community - Risk adjustment based on patient-specific factors - Triggered at delivery to begin 270 days prior to delivery and ending 84 days (3 months) post delivery - The workgroup's ideal is to implement a perinatal bundle that will last 365 days (12 months) post-delivery (total 635 days) that also includes pediatric care for 12 months.
+If and when Medicaid extension to 12 months occurs, this bundle should extend to 12 months postpartum.
+Pediatric care should be family-centered. - Including prenatal care, labor and delivery, postpartum services for both facility and professional services - Exclude anesthesia, insertion of contraceptive device, contraceptive device, genetic testing, and pediatric services - Obstetric care provider or group is the accountable entity - Exclusion criteria: - o Incomplete claims within episode time - o Age: younger than 16, older than 40 - o Cost below first percentile or higher than ninety-ninth percentile - Diagnoses within the episode window or 90 days prior to or after episode window as determined by the payer or purchaser based on high-cost claims.
 See Appendix D for Exclusion criteria examples.
-The workgroup does not recommend basing exclusion criteria on behavioral health diagnoses including substance use disorder or drug use and/or body mass index (BMI). - Death within episode window
+The workgroup does not recommend basing exclusion criteria on behavioral health diagnoses including substance use disorder or drug use and/or ≤45 body mass index (BMI) at the first prenatal visit. - Death within episode window - All services not explicitly addressed in the bundle should be discussed during contracting. - Cost of care should be tracked but is not a quality metric.

-See Appendix E for included services and coding
+See Appendix E for included services and coding.